 Feeling overwhelmed?
 Homeowners insurance might just be the most complex type of coverage around.
 But worry not — we're here to simplify it for you.
 To get a better grasp of the nooks and crannies of your coverages, take a minute to review all the pieces that can fit into a homeowners policy.

-breaking down your home insurance coverage
+how home insurance works: breaking down your coverage

 Generally speaking, the main function of home insurance is to protect you from financial loss after a covered incident.
 Home insurance does that through its main coverages: